2014 United States House of Representatives elections in New York: District 2

 The 2nd district was based along the South Shore of Long Island and includes southwestern Suffolk County and a small portion of southeastern Nassau County.
-The incumbent was Republican Peter T. King, who had represented the district since 2013 and had previously represented the 3rd district from 1993 to 2013.
+The incumbent Republican Peter T. King, who had represented the district since 2013 and had previously represented the 3rd district from 1993 to 2013, ran for re-election.
 He was re-elected with 59% of the vote in 2012.
 The district had a PVI of R+1.

-King received the Republican, Conservative and Independence Party nominations.
-Nassau County District Attorney Kathleen Rice was a potential Democratic candidate, but chose to run in the neighboring 4th district instead.
-Civic Association President and former health-care executive Patricia Maher received the Democratic nomination.
-William D. Stevenson received the Green nomination.